 Despite increased awareness about the business impact of mental health, studies show that traditional corporate cultures still make the topic taboo to discuss at work.
 Today, 73% of employees have a mental health disorder, yet just 27% say they’ve disclosed their diagnosis to their employer, according to The Bowman Foundation.

-In honor of Mental Illness Awareness Week, we look at how despite the current economic downturn, now is not the time to drop the ball on mental health benefits.
-Bowman shares how now more than ever, we need leaders to prioritize mental health resources for staff in order to create a work environment that’s sustainable and healthy in the long-run.
+Despite inflation, budget cuts, and economic uncertainty, Bowman says now is not the time to drop the ball on mental health benefits.
+She shares how now more than ever, we need leaders to prioritize mental health resources for staff in order to create a work environment that’s sustainable and healthy in the long-run.

 Be Aware of Organizational Triggers